bigoshunane/VBA-challenge-HM-2/README.md

-VBA script is available in excel data file named Multi_year_stock_data_WSH in the repository.
+VBA script for excel dataset file named Multi_year_stock_data_WSH is available in the repository.

 # SAMPLE RESULTS
 Runnning the VBA Script will result in the following sample pictures taken from the first page of many pages attached below for each years.
 The remainig can be found by running the main excel file in repository.